dasdom/TikZDrawer/Readme.md

 # TikZDrawer

-A mac tool that used an installed LaTeX instance to generate pdf images.
+A mac tool that uses an installed LaTeX instance to generate pdf images.

 # Examples